IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ##### 2:3.78.4.3.3 Expected Actions
 The Patient Demographics Supplier shall retrieve the demographic record indicated by the Resource identifier on the HTTP GET supplied by the Patient Demographics Consumer.
 The Patient Demographics Supplier shall respond to the retrieve request as described by the following cases:

-**Case 1**: The Patient Demographics Supplier finds in its information source the patient demographics record matching the `resourceId` sent in the HTTP request.
+**Case 1**: The Patient Demographics Supplier finds the patient demographics record matching the `resourceId` sent in the HTTP request.

 `HTTP 200` (OK) is returned as the HTTP status code.

 A Patient Resource is returned representing the result.

-**Case 2**: The Patient Demographics Supplier fails to find in its information source the patient demographics record matching the `resourceId` sent in the HTTP request.
+**Case 2**: The Patient Demographics Supplier fails to find the patient demographics record matching the `resourceId` sent in the HTTP request.

 `HTTP 404` (Not Found) is returned as the HTTP status code